What is Aluminium Composite Cladding and Expanded

 AESG has developed a staged Combustible Cladding investigation

-methodology designed to identify potential problems with a building and
+methodology designed to identify potential problems, provide risk

 Each investigation begins with a screening assessment that determines if

 any potential ACP or EPS is present on the building.
-In many cases the
+Our reports

 Our final report will cover all the details that can be used to